 How to make Pepper Jelly:

-Chop peppers: Finely chop bell peppers then use paper towels to squeeze out excess liquid.
+Chop Peppers: Finely chop bell peppers then use paper towels to squeeze out excess liquid.
 Measure out 1 ½ cups of diced bell pepper.
-Dice jalapeƱos and squeeze liquid out (make sure to wear gloves).
+Dice jalapeños then squeeze liquid out (make sure to wear gloves).

 Combine diced peppers, sugar, vinegar, lime juice, and salt in a large, deep pot.
 Bring to a boil, reduce heat, but maintain boil for 10 minutes.

 Stir in liquid pectin and boil for another minute.
 Remove from heat and cool for 5 minutes.
-Give a good stir and pour jelly into containers.
+Give a good stir then pour jelly into containers.
 Apply lids securely.

-Cool at room temperature for 24 hours, then store in refrigerator for up to 10 days.
+Cool at room temperature for 24 hours, then store jalapeño pepper jelly in refrigerator for up to 10 days.
 Read on for canning and freezing instructions.

 Canning and Freezing Instructions:

-To Can: Pour jelly into sterilized jars.
-Wipe the rims of the jars clean and secure with rings and new lids that have been washed in warm soapy water.
+To Can: Pour jalapeño jam into sterilized jars.
+Wipe the rims of the jars clean then secure with rings and new lids that have been washed in warm soapy water.
 Process in a water bath canner for 10 minutes (or longer for high altitude—see notes below).
 Allow to sit at room temperature for 24 hours, then store in a cool dry place for 6-10 months.

 Recipe Variations: